 - Eggs: Medium or small eggs hold their shape better for this recipe.

 - Green chillies and curry leaves give the characteristic Kerala flavor (as in the Kerala chicken curry).

-- Coconut oil is another ingredient that reminds us of Kerala flavors.
+- Coconut oil is another ingredient that reminds us of Kerala flavors (as in Kerala fish curry and parippu curry).
 If not available, other vegetable oils can be used, but you’ll miss the distinct flavor.

 - Fennel powder is also an ingredient often used in Kerala cuisine.
 You can buy it at Asian stores.
 You can also roast and grind fennel seeds.

 - Chilli powder: I’ve used Kashmiri chilli powder here.
 It gives color and flavor without much heat.
 If you would like more heat, replace it with regular chilli powder or use half of both.

 - Other spices needed for this egg roast are coriander powder, turmeric powder and garam masala.